AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/README.md

     * "tool_path" : Optional.
 Path to hisat2 main executable if not available via PATH.
     * "cpus": int > 0.
 Optional.
 Number of tasks to run simultaneously for this step.
 If not set, the "global" value will be used.
     * "hisat_threads" : int > 0.
 How many threads hisat will use **for every** simultaneously-run task.
 (Value to pass to hisat's `-p` option).
 Default 1.

+* "contacts" : sub-config for contacts tables building step.
+Supported options:
+    * "cpus" : int > 0.
+Optional.
+Number of tasks to run simultaneously for this step.
+If not set, the "global" value will be used.
+Building contacts tables may require a lot of RAM (~10G per table with 20 million contacts) so we advice against running big number of simultaneous tasks for this step.

 <a name="minimalconfig"></a>
 ### Minimal config example